 More Emmylou Harris

-The sound that Emmylou and her producers were going for here is clean, detailed and low distortion, which is exactly what the best pressings like this one deliver.
-What really sets the good copies apart, though, is a natural, relaxed quality in the midrange.
-Emmylou sounds like a real person, with none of the too-clean, too-modern, tube-free sound that ruins many of the pressings of her records.
+The sound that Emmylou and her producers were going for here is clean, detailed and low distortion, which is exactly what the best pressings like this one deliver!
+What really sets the good copies apart, though, is the natural, relaxed quality of the vocals.
+Emmylou sounds like a real person, with none of the harsh, sterile sound that ruins so many pressings.
+Check out the duet with Willie Nelson on “One Paper Kid” — both vocalists sound wonderful.
+That’s the sound you want.

 This vintage Warner Brothers pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.